-Crews find survivors, many dead after Turkey, Syria quake
+In quake-hit Turkey, Syria, many victims, too little time

 “We don’t have a tent, we don’t have a heating stove, we don’t have anything.
 Our children are in bad shape.
 We are all getting wet under the rain and our kids are out in the cold,” Aysan Kurt, 27, told the AP.
 “We did not die from hunger or the earthquake, but we will die freezing from the cold.”

-Turkish President Recep Tayyip Erdogan said 13 million of the country’s 85 million people were affected, and he declared a state of emergency in 10 provinces.
+Erdogan said 13 million of the country’s 85 million people were affected, and he declared a state of emergency in 10 provinces.
 More than 8,000 people have been pulled from the debris in Turkey, and some 380,000 have taken refuge in government shelters or hotels, authorities said.

 In Syria, aid efforts have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
 Syria itself is an international pariah under Western sanctions linked to the war.